dedee/bico/README.md

 DISCLAIMER
 ==========

 This software is not yet stable.
-It is just a prototype.
 Please use with care and send me your feedback.
 Use the [GitHub Issue Tracker] (https://github.com/dedee/bico/issues) to post your ideas.